 Wills must be probated, while living trusts bypass this process.
 The living trust offers greater anonymity for real estate investors, even after their passing.
 Your heirs will also benefit from this privacy.
 Probate court records are public, while trust filings are private.
 The probate court would never be involved in handling matters pertaining to your trust.
 Where a will names an executor, a living trust names a successor trustee.
 While both are involved in administering the estate, your trustee’s actions aren’t in the probate court’s purview.

-Because of the additional benefits conferred by the living trust, the experts at Royal Legal Solutions tend to recommend that our real estate investor clients use this tool instead of a traditional will alone.
+Because of the additional benefits conferred by the living trust, we often recommend that our real estate investor clients use this tool instead of a traditional will alone.
 While we’ve hit on the basic features, an example may help illustrate the differences in real life.

 Amy and Caroline are 36-year-old identical twin real estate investors.
 The twins got started investing together, even splitting profits and losses.
 They grew their businesses, yet happened to always have the same number of assets, each with the same value.